 Whilst many of us have had our holidays for the year, and start to settle in the autumn and winter months, and dream of our next summer holiday.
 Many people are travelling to warmer (or colder) climates during the winter months.
 With the help of Your Legal Friend, I am going to speak about keeping safe and well whilst on holiday.

-In April, you may have remembered I went to Cape Verde to celebrate my milestone birthday, you can read the post here.
-Cape Verde is perfect if you are wanting warmer weather during the cold grey months here and I follow a page on Facebook about the hotel and Sal, and some people come back moaning about sickness and accidents.
+In April, you may have remembered I went to Cape Verde to celebrate my milestone birthday.
+You can read the post here.
+Cape Verde is perfect if you are wanting warmer weather during the cold grey months here.
+I follow a page on Facebook about the hotel and Sal.
+Some people come back moaning about sickness and accidents.
 So I am going to write about, how to stay safe while you are away on your next family holiday.

 What to pack